hydroperx/metro.js/README.md

 **Important**

-Elements that may be navigated with arrow input contain the cascading class name specified by the `ReservedClasses.BUTTON_NAVIGABLE` constant.
+Elements that may be navigated with arrow input contain the cascading class name specified by the `BUTTON_NAVIGABLE` constant.
 This is useful for applications like games for avoid duplicating focus handling by detecting that class name.

 ### Context menu